 Many advances in medical treatment involve complicated new technologies or procedures.

-Patients who received the experimental treatment, known as early mobilization, were required to get out of their beds and either sit upright or walk for 20 minutes during the first 24 hours of hospitalization, with progressively longer times spent upright on succeeding days.
+Patients who received the experimental treatment, known as early mobilization, were required to get out of their beds and either sit upright or walk for 20 minutes during their first 24 hours of hospitalization, with progressively longer times spent upright on succeeding days.

 Doctors rate pneumonia with a severity index, ranging from one to five.
 Beneficial effects of the early mobilization were most pronounced in patients with a severity index of three.

-With the help of University physicians and doctors and nurses at the two regional hospitals, Mundy and her co-authors were able to study the new technique in 458 patients.
+With the help of Washington University physicians and doctors and nurses at the two regional hospitals, Mundy and her co-authors were able to study the new technique in 458 patients.
 The study was partially funded by BJC Health Systems Innovations for Healthcare Programs.

-“We wanted to do the study at a regional level to show that it could be generalized beyond the academic medical setting,” Mundy said, “and it was nice to see the academic medical center and the two community hospitals really work well together.”
+“We wanted to do the study at a regional level to show that it could be generalized beyond the academic medical setting,” Mundy says, “and it was nice to see the academic medical center and the two community hospitals really work well together.”

 Mundy says several aspects of the findings need to be researched further, including checking to see if the results can be replicated in other patient populations, evaluating the effects of early mobilization on long-term patient mortality and leaerning how early mobilization interacts with other pneumonia treatments.